Shop now & save up to 80% on medication

 Carbohydrate foods

 Carbohydrates include grains, starchy vegetables, fruit, milk, yogurt, beans, lentils, sweets, and many snack foods.
 They are not all the same.
-Oats, barley, beans, berries, and intact whole grains usually bring more fiber than refined grains or sugary drinks.
+Oats, barley, beans, berries, lentils, and intact whole grains usually bring more fiber than refined grains or sugary drinks.
 Fiber can slow digestion and help meals feel more satisfying.

-Protein and fats
+Protein foods and fats

 Protein foods include fish, poultry, eggs, tofu, beans, lentils, lean meats, and some dairy foods.
-Protein does not usually raise glucose as quickly as carbohydrate, but it still matters for meal balance, muscle maintenance, and fullness.
+Protein does not usually raise blood glucose as quickly as carbohydrate, but it still matters for fullness, muscle maintenance, and meal structure.
+Tofu, for example, can be useful in many eating patterns because it provides plant protein with little carbohydrate; see Tofu for Diabetics for a closer look.

 Fat can also change digestion speed.
 Large, high-fat meals may affect glucose later for some people.
 Heart health matters because diabetes can increase cardiovascular risk.
-Many people benefit from emphasizing unsaturated fats from foods such as nuts, seeds, avocado, olive oil, and fish, while limiting frequent high-saturated-fat choices.
+Many adults benefit from emphasizing unsaturated fats from nuts, seeds, avocado, olive oil, and fish, while limiting frequent high-saturated-fat choices.
 If you have heart disease, kidney disease, or high triglycerides, ask your clinician or dietitian for more specific targets.

 ToolBest UseMain Limitation